Building confidence through physical education

 Equal access for every pupil

-We have a range of facilities on our campus in Lingfield, including a gym, sports hall, hydrotherapy pool, outdoor gym and multi use games area, aqua centre and a number of other outdoor pursuits.
+We have a range of facilities on our campus in Lingfield, including a gym, sports hall, outdoor gym and multi use games area, aqua centre and a number of other outdoor pursuits.
 Using these, our physical education department makes sure every pupil has equal access to physical education.
 Our latest additions to the campus are inclusive for all young people:

 - Howe Outdoor Gym and Multi Use Games Area The games area gives us a fantastic and versatile space to play a wide variety of games and sports outside all year round.
 In can be used for both team and individual sports.
 The state of the art outdoor gym has a range of cardiovascular and resistance machines catering to a wide range of abilities